jimibue/demo-y8z-1/src/pages/courses.md

 leftNav: 'none'
 ---

+Prep yourself before I wreck yourself.
 Learn the basics for free.
 Try our our chrash courses on HTML, CSS, Javascript and general dev tools such as terminal and git {% .lead %}

 {% quick-links %}